LarsMench/LarsMench/README.md

 - 👋 Hi, I’m @LarsMench
-- 🌱 I’m currently studying computer science
+- 🌱 I’m currently studying computer science at Heinrich Heine University, Germany

 <!---
 LarsMench/LarsMench is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.